realA10001986/Time-Circuits-Display/README.md

 ## Night mode

-Night mode will switch off the *destination time* and *last time departed* displays, dim the *present time* display to a minimum, and reduce the volume of sound playback (except alarm).
-Holding "4" enables night mode, holding "5" disables it.
+Night mode will, by default, switch off the *destination time* and *last time departed* displays, dim the *present time* display to a minimum, and reduce the volume of sound playback (except alarm).
+This behavior, as regards displays off/dimmed, can changed in the Config Portal.

+To switch on night-mode manually, hold "4".
+To switch off night-mode, hold "5".

 In the Config Portal, you can also configure "automatic night mode".
+You can choose from currently four time schedule presets, or enter daily start and end hour manually.

+The presets are for (hopefully) typical home, office and shop setups, and they assume to clock to be in use (ie night mode off) at the following times:
+- Home: Mon-Thu 5pm-11pm, Fri 1pm-1am, Sat 9am-1am, Sun 9am-11pm
+- Office (1): Mon-Fri 9am-5pm
+- Office (2): Mon-Thu 7am-5pm, Fri 7am-2pm
+- Shop: Mon-Wed 8am-8pm, Thu-Fri 8am-9pm, Sat 8am-5pm

-Enter start and end hours, and the device will go into night mode at the defined start hour (xx:00), and return to normal at the end hour (yy:00).
-To disable automatic night mode, set start and end to the same value.
+The fifth way is to enter start and end for a daily schedule.
+The clock will go into night mode at the defined start hour (xx:00), and return to normal at the end hour (yy:00).

 Apart from increasing the displays' lifetime, Night Mode reduces the power consumption of the device from around 4.5W to around 2.5W.